UKaoriU/UKaoriU/README.md

 - 👋 Hi, I’m @UKaoriU
-- 👀 I’m interested in coding programs to finds colors in pinctures automaticly
+- 👀 I’m coding a program to find colors in pinctures automatically
-- 🌱 I’m currently learning Phython
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects that links coding whith marketing or art.
+- 💞️ I’m looking to collaborate on projects related to art marketing
 - PD: I´m also an Artist

 <!---